-Land between Carlton Road and Cumwhinton Road
+CARL 5 - Land between Carleton Road and Cumwhinton Road, Harraby

-This site is proposed as a preferred option for a housing allocation as it is physically and visibly well connected to the existing built edge of Carlisle, and is well contained within mature hedgerows on its eastern and southern boundary.
-A minor road on the southern boundary of the site also forms an effective edge between the site and Carlton village to the south.
-London Road has a frequent and regular bus service to the City Centre, and there are neighbourhood shops at both Petteril Bank Road and Central Avenue.
+Summary: the site is physically and visibly well connected to the existing built edge of Carlisle, and benefits from some existing landscaping in the form of mature hedgerows on its northern, eastern and southern boundaries, and within the site.
+The single track unclassified road on the south eastern boundary of the site forms an effective edge between the edge of Carlisle, and Carleton Village to the south.
+London Road and Carleton Road both have a frequent and regular bus service, and there are neighbourhood shops at both Petteril Bank Road and Central Avenue.
+The nearest school is Petteril Bank community school at Burnett Road, which is approximately 1.3 km away.

-Land at Garden Village, West of Wigton Road
+CARL 6 - Land at Garden Village, west of Wigton Road, Morton